athowes/thesis/README.md

 > \[!WARNING\]
 > Thesis under construction!
 Check back in a few months.
 Currently
-> 184/~200 pages, and many/~tending to zero mistakes.
+> 185/~200 pages, and many/~tending to zero mistakes.
 The number 200 is
-> also mostly arbitraty.
+> also mostly arbitrary.

 PhD in [Modern Statistics and Statistical Machine Learning](https://statml.io/) at [Imperial College